xenthy/threat-needle/README.md

 The main dashboard for ThreadNeedle displays an overview of all the data collected in the network.
 All of these elements update in real-time so you would be able to monitor your network without pressing a single button.

 ## Global Functions
+The following functions are available on every page of the dashboard.

 **Reset Button**: To reset all collected data without having to restart the tool.
 - Carved files and .cap files in the cap/ folder would not be deleted
 - You would still be able to view previously captured sessions